Sports Stadium Lights – China Lighting Factory and Company

 7. LEDLUCKY Stadium Lights Watts and Lumen Range

-The wattage of the stadium lights we provide ranges from 100W to 2200W.
+LEDLUCKY is a lighting factory from china, our company provides stadium lights wattage ranges from 100W to 2200W.
 According to the light efficiency of 145lm/W, the lumen range provided by a single light is 14500lm to 319000lm.

 Once you have gone over this post, you will know how many lumens are required for sports lighting and how to measure accordingly.